How to become a mortgage broker in Australia in 2023

 Mortgage brokers work closely with their clients as they make life-changing decisions about theirs and their family’s futures.
 Whether it’s their dream home or an investment property, mortgage brokers help clients navigate the journey to homeowner or property investor by finding the best mortgage for their needs and circumstances.

-The Diploma of Finance and Mortgage Broking Management (FNS50322) is the course you complete if you already work in the industry and want to work independently or step up into a management role.
-If you’re aiming to work independently, on completion of the diploma course you’ll need to apply for an Australian Credit Licence (ACL) through the Australian Securities and Investments Commission (ASIC).
+The Diploma of Finance and Mortgage Broking Management (FNS50322) is the course you complete if you already work in the industry and want to work independently or step up into a management role you also need to apply to become an authorised representative of an aggregator of your choice.
+Some banks and lenders will also require you to have the Diploma in order to offer their mortgage products.

-MFAA is the national body for professional mortgage and finance brokers, mortgage managers, and aggregators.
+MFAA or FBAA (Finance Broker Association of Australia) are the two national bodies for professional mortgage and finance brokers, mortgage managers, and aggregators.

 What are aggregators?
-They’re companies or businesses that hold ACLs and provide mortgage brokers with access to lenders, as well as a range of services that include business support, compliance advice, professional indemnity support, marketing, training, mentoring, a loan comparison platform and much more.
+They’re companies or businesses that hold Australian Credit Licences’ (ACLs) and provide mortgage brokers with access to lenders, as well as a range of services that include business support, compliance advice, professional indemnity support, marketing, training, mentoring, a loan comparison platform and much more.
 In return, brokers pay their aggregators a monthly flat-rate fee or a percentage of the commission payments they receive from lenders.

 What skills do I learn in each course?